mehmetyucelsaritas/MLOps_Project/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:

+Due to significant hardware constraints I opted not to fine-tune a model.
+Instead, I focused on evaluating the performance of my RAG (Retrieval-Augmented Generation) pipeline using an "LLM-as-a-judge" approach.

 I chose to work with the **FAISS (Facebook AI Similarity Search)** library to implement the vector retrieval component of the project.
 FAISS played a critical role in building the Retrieval-Augmented Generation (RAG) pipeline by enabling efficient storage and similarity search over high-dimensional text embeddings.